Please ensure Javascript is enabled for purposes of website accessibility

 Take Stock of Your Current Financial Situation

-First, have a clear understanding of your financial situation.
+First, clearly understand your financial situation.
 Know how much you can realistically pay monthly without compromising your basic living expenses.
 This will serve as your baseline for negotiations.

 Initiate Contact